sebpalluel/Session/README.md

-#Vim, Git, Zsh etc.
+# Vim, Git, Zsh etc.

-#install package :
+# install package :
 ```
 sh ~/install_dependencies.sh
 ```
 option "-42" to change username and password for header

-#Setup to an other machine (¡will overwrite all the same file from repo, reconfig with correct path!):
+## Setup to an other machine :
+### (¡will overwrite all the same file from repo, reconfig with correct path!)
 ```
 cd ~/
 git init